FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 When this action is executed, the `actionee` will receive an email thanking them for their subscription.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-email.png" alt="Email confirmation" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-email.png" alt="The email confirmation to confirm temporary access." class="img-fluid" figure=false %}

 You can also verify that the request was propagated to the sister news site by checking `https://requestbin.com/r/<YOUR_WEBHOOK_SITE_ID>`.
 You will see the body of your request in the "Raw Content" field.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-webhook-site.png" alt="Webhook confirmation" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-webhook-site.png" alt="Confirmation of the Webhook event in RequestBin" class="img-fluid" figure=false %}

 When the action expires, the webhook will be fired again.